sarahfuchi/Data-Science/Prediction (Regression)/README.md

 - It reduces the size of the parameters.
 Therefore, it is used to reduce the likelihood of multicollinearity.
 - The model is simplified by coefficient shrinkage.

-Here are the results for the Ridge Reegression model:
+Here are the results for the Ridge Regression model:

 ![ridge_regression.jpg](/images/house/house9.jpg)